kirstenhunter/connect-things/README.md

 ** If you are using a mac, you can share your network connection out to ethernet, connect the pi, run arp -a to find all devices, then look for something tagged [bridge] rather than [ethernet]
 * Install RPi.GPIO python module
 * Turn on your drone and find the SSID (use your main computer)
-* Set up your /etc/network/interfaces to find the wifi network (see below)
+* Set up your /etc/network/interfaces to find the wifi network (see the interfaces example in the drone directory)
 * Connect all your devices using an ethernet port that can see the internet (your hue needs this)
 * Get your philips hue setup using the web
 * Verify that your hue lightbulb is responding to the web commands (on/off)